All-Star Practice Plans

 +

-• After 1 shot or a turnover, what ever player gets the ball (offense or defense) will make an outlet pass to one of the players on the sidelines.
+• After a rebound or a steal/turnover, the next possession must start with an outlet pass to one of the other two players joining from the sideline.

 jrnba_allstar_pp7_11persontransitiondrill_diagram1of4 jrnba_allstar_pp7_11persontransitiondrill_diagram2of4 jrnba_allstar_pp7_11persontransitiondrill_diagram3of4 jrnba_allstar_pp7_11persontransitiondrill_diagram4of4